 Where an item of PPE has major components whose costs are at least 20% of the total cost of the item, the components are depreciated separately.
-A review was carried out for all items over a de-minimis of £0.5 million.
-For the 2022/23 Statement of Accounts, the Authority has not identified any components to be depreciated separately.
+For the purposes of these accounts, a review was carried out for all items over a de-minimis of £0.5 million and the Authority has not identified any components to be depreciated separately.